 “Tell me what happened, Jeremy,” Roger asked.

 “Like I told Mike, I had a good heavy coat, even had a hood and was water resistant.
-Someone got into my locker and stole it on Monday.
+Someone broke into my locker and stole it on Monday.
 I asked the school about it, but they couldn’t do anything about it.
 Turns out they aren’t responsible for any student property stolen on campus, even if it’s locked up in a locker that’s broken into.
 So, I’m kind of stuck.
 I don’t have the money to buy a new coat.
 I went to the second hand store near school, but the used clothes are only for sale, and the coats they had weren’t very heavy and they were a lot more than I could pay.”

 “Do your parents work?”